 - Many factors impact the outer layer of the hair.
 For example, sun, wind, central heating, styling or chemical treatments.
 They cause the scales of the cuticle to lift, resulting in moisture loss.

 - Once the scaley protective layer lifts, the core of the hair loses moisture.
 In other words, this reduces the hair elasticity, leaving it vulnerable to breakage or becoming too stretchy.

 The stretch test is simple to do, and knowing the condition of your hair will help in understanding how to style and care for your hair.

-- When hair is wet, select a strand of hair, hold securely at the root area so that you can avoid pulling at the roots.
+- When hair is wet, select a strand of hair, hold it securely at the root to avoid pulling.
 With the other hand, gently stretch the hair.

 - Release the hair.
 If the hair stretches and returns to its original length when released, then elasticity is good.

-- If there is any breakage or your hair doesn’t fall back into shape, then your hair has low elasticity.
+- If there is any breakage or your hair doesn’t fall back into shape, it has low elasticity.